jrroosevelt/VS2PCG/VS2PCG_glossary.md

 Q: What about a power like \* Nova's \*  **Stellar Flare** or Green Goblin's **Pumpkin Bomb**?
 Can I stun and wound a Hidden character with a power like that?

 A: Yes.
-Typically you cannot attack a Hidden character.
+Typically you cannot *attack* a Hidden character.
 However, because you can target a hidden character with Super Powers (unless the power specifies Face-Up characters), you can strike them.
-Compare the ATK of
+Compare the ATK of the character striking to the DEF of the hidden character.
+If it equals or exceeds, the character moves from Hidden to Stunned and gains a wound.

+This is one reason why card orientation is key in distinguishing Hidden (normal) from Stunned (exhausted) characters.

 #  [Hologram](https://www.upperdeckblog.com/2020/02/vs-system-2pcg-friendly-neighborhood-card-preview-you-dont-want-any-part-of-this-or-do-you/)